-CHFA has adopted minimum underwriting standards for all projects that wish to apply for tax credits under this Plan, including projects financed with private activity bonds that are applying for the 4 Percent Federal Credit.
-These standards must be met at the time of preliminary application, carryover application (for competitive credits), and final application.
-Projects that do not meet the following minimum standards will not be considered for a reservation of tax credits.
+The following minimum underwriting standards apply to all projects that wish to apply for Tax Credits under this QAP.
+These standards must be met at the time of Preliminary Application, Carryover Application (for Competitive Credits), and Final Application.
+Projects that do not meet the following minimum standards will not be considered for a Reservation of Tax Credits.
 Implementation of these standards does not constitute a representation of the feasibility or viability of the project.